Saoirse Noonan: Shelbourne

 On 11 February 2021 Noonan joined Shelbourne.
 In doing so she decided to pause her Gaelic football career again to focus on soccer, signing for a club in Dublin to make a clean break.
 Noonan was Shels' top scorer with 12 goals as the club won the 2021 WNL title on the last day of the season.
 She also played in the 2021 FAI Women's Cup Final, but Shelbourne were beaten 3–1 by Wexford Youths.

 Durham

 On the final day of the January 2022 transfer window, Noonan agreed to join FA Women's Championship club Durham WFC.
 After sustaining a knee injury in training shortly after joining her new club, she returned to Shelbourne on loan as part of her recuperation.

-It was intended that she would return to Durham in summer 2022.
+Celtic

+In the 2024 summer transfer window, Noonan signed a three year contract with Scottish Women's Premier League champions Celtic.
+She started her time in Scotland successfully, scoring twice in her debut performance against Dundee United.